xyz2b/rabbitmq_exporter/README.md

 OUTPUT_FORMAT | TTY | Log ouput format.
 TTY and JSON are suported LOG_LEVEL | info | log level. possible values: "debug", "info", "warning", "error", "fatal", or "panic" CAFILE | ca.pem | path to root certificate for access management plugin.
 Just needed if self signed certificate is used.
 Will be ignored if the file does not exist
+CERTFILE | client-cert.pem | path to client certificate used to verify the exporter's authenticity.
+Will be ignored if the file does not exist
+KEYFILE | client-key.pem | path to private key used with certificate to verify the exporter's authenticity.
+Will be ignored if the file does not exist
 SKIPVERIFY | false | true/0 will ignore certificate errors of the management plugin SKIP_VHOST | ^$ |regex, matching vhost names are not exported.
 First performs INCLUDE_VHOST, then SKIP_VHOST INCLUDE_VHOST | .* | regex vhost filter.
 Only queues in matching vhosts are exported